Emma Wiklund

 Emma Wiklund (née Sjöberg; 13 September 1968) is a Swedish fashion model and actress.
 She appeared on several covers of Elle magazine and in the 1992 George Michael music video for "Too Funky".
 Her acting roles include playing police officer Petra in four of the Taxi films (1998–2007).
-Considered to be one of the top models or supermodels of her time in 1990s she worked with top models on the runways from Paris to Milan alongside with fellow models like Tyra Banks and Cindy Crawford.
+Considered to be one of the top models or supermodels of her time in 1990s she worked with top models on the runways from Paris to Milan alongside fellow models like Tyra Banks and Cindy Crawford.